SSWConsulting/SSW.Rules.Content/rules/why-testing-cannot-be-completely-automated/rule.md

 Thinking about checks, there's a lot that goes into them apart from the actual execution (by a machine or otherwise).
 For instance, someone...

-* decided we needed a check (risk analysis)
+* Decided we needed a check (risk analysis)
-* designed the check
+* Designed the check
-* implemented the check (coding)
+* Implemented the check (coding)
-* decided what to observe and how to observe it, and
+* Decided what to observe and how to observe it, and
-* evaluated the results from executing the check.
+* Evaluated the results from executing the check

 These aspects of the check are testing activities and, importantly, they're not aspects that can be given over to a machine (i.e. be automated).
 There is significant testing skill required in the design, implementation and analysis of the check and its results - the execution (the automated part) is really the easy part.